 It can be triggering for other Members when the content of a post is changed without any explanation.
 If you feel the need to edit your post, please write a few words at the bottom to explain why you have done so.

 Do not delete any posts which have received a reply, as this can be unsettling for other Members.
 If posts need to be removed for reasons such as security or privacy, the Director or Administrative staff should be contacted and can assist members in the secure process.

 Do not reveal your identity.
 Your privacy and confidentiality are important.
 We strongly advise that you select a username completely unrelated to any other which you may already use elsewhere online or in real life.
 This is to help protect your privacy, as it is too easy to be linked to identifiable information, blog names or other places on the web or 3D life.
 Do not share your real name, address, city, telephone number, email or place of work to anyone in the isurvive.org community.
 Do not share specific details that would allow the reader to identify you, another person, place or specific instance of conduct.

 Do not post external links to website addresses on the forums or in chat.
 Since we can’t guarantee the appropriateness of content or information on other websites, any links or URLs posted will be removed.

 It is understandable you may wish to share images of family, pets or other images that may be in support of yourself or another Member.
-However, because it is unknown what images may trigger someone; no images or image links are permitted on the site.
+However, because it is unknown what images may trigger someone, no images or image links are permitted on the site.

 It can be triggering for some members to view red font so please do not post or sign using the red font option.

-Preventing Unauthorized Access
+Preventing Unauthorised Access